parijatmishra/learn/aws/codebuild-docker/README.md

 To build the project, create a Docker image, and push the image to ECR, we will need a few resources.
 All of them should be in the same AWS region.

 1. A CodeCommit repository: create a code commit repository, and note down it's name.
 1. An S3 bucket, where artifacts after doing a maven build will be stored.
 1. An ECR repository, where we will push the Docker image.
 1. An IAM role, that will allow CodeBuild read access to our CodeCommit repository, read/write to the S3 bucket to upload/download build artifacts, and write access to the ECR repository.
-1. A CodeBuild project, to do a maven build and create an uberjar.
+1. First CodeBuild project, to do a maven build and create an uberjar.
-1. Another CodeBuild project, that will create a Docker image from the uberjar
+1. Second CodeBuild project, that will create a Docker image from the uberjar and push the image to ECR.

 ### Create a CodeCommit repository